Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/FAQ.md

        node_1 ++> nodes;
     }
 ```

+- What is walker and how to define a walker?
+  - It is used to define archetypes that perform actions or traverse nodes and edges within a graph.
+    ```jac
+    walker walker_name {
+      can walker_ability with `specific_node entry;
+    }
+    ```

 - How to get all the visitable nodes from a node/ list of nodes?
 ```jac